 Re-read what you have written to be sure everything flows, the sentence structure sounds right, and the tone is positive.
 Then click the Save Good to Know button at the bottom of the page:

 And you are done!
-Marketing staff will then review your submission within one business day and post the bio online.
+AFS-USA staff will then review your submission and post the bio online.

 Best Practices for Writing Great Bios

 This section contains tips and tricks for making your bio great!

 - Words and Phrases to Avoid and Embrace

 - Sample Leads and Endings